 Fit influences your bass response and isolation

 Apple revised the design with the AirPods (3rd generation) so that you can hear bass a bit better, but it’s not as good as the sealed fit of the Apple AirPods Pro (2nd generation).
 The bass volume of the AirPods Pro (2nd generation) more closely mirrors our preferred curve compared to the unsealed AirPods, and part of that is because of an improved fit.
-Simply put, you gain a more predictable and consistent listening experience when you have earbuds with ear tips you can swap to fit your ears.
+You gain a more predictable and consistent listening experience when you have earbuds with ear tips you can swap to fit your ears.

 Sometimes you think you need more bass, but your earbuds actually just have too much treble and a poor fit.